Innovative Glass Works Plan

 |Pilot projects for testing technologies in sorting centres

 The first measure consists in providing sorting centres with innovative glass processing equipment.
-Krysteline Technologies’ state-of-the-art technology, provided in partnership with Machinex, will be installed in several sorting centres as testing pilot projects for a period of up to 15 months.
+Krysteline Technologies’ state-of-the-art technology, provided in partnership with Machinex, has been installed in several sorting centres as testing pilot projects for a period of 15 months.

-ÉEQ is offering financial assistance as well as technical and marketing support to companies and organizations with an establishment in Quebec to help them develop products that include glass collected via curbside recycling programs in Quebec. ÉEQ is investing $ 1.2 million in this measure.
+With this measure, ÉEQ is offering financial assistance as well as tailored technical and marketing support to companies and organizations with an establishment in Quebec to help them develop innovative products that include glass collected via curbside recycling programs in Quebec. ÉEQ is investing $ 1.2 million in this measure.

 Eligible activities include: